tay-chi/html-in-class-exercises/readme.md

 1. Read these instructions at least once before you begin
 2. Check out the design below
 3. What elements do you see in the design?
-4. Look at the HTML for the <secion> with a class of "awards-section"
+4. Look at the HTML for the <section> with a class of "awards-section"
 5. Where in the HTML will the h1 and the paragraph go for the top?
    1. Add a class of "section-header" to the h1
    2. Add a class of "awards-section-text" to the p tag